bchateli/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I received the Electronics and Telecommunications engineering master's degree at the [National Institute of Applied Sciences (INSA), Rennes, France](https://www.insa-rennes.fr/electronics-telecommunications.html) and the research master's degree in Microtechnologies, Architecture, Communication Networks and Systems also at [INSA Rennes](https://www.insa-rennes.fr/master-electronics.html) in 2022.

 I did my End-Of-Studies project at the [Institute of Research and Technology b<>com](https://b-com.com) (Rennes, France).
-I will pursue a PhD in Telecommunications engineering in 2023.
+I was working on SISO-OFDM channel estimation using model-based machine learning techniques.

+I am currently working for [Mitsubishi Electric R&D Centre Europe (MERCE)](https://www.mitsubishielectric-rce.eu) in Rennes as a Junior Researcher.
+I will pursue a PhD with MERCE and INSA Rennes/IETR early 2023.s

 My current research interests include **_signal processing_**, **_applied mathematics_**, **_wireless communications_**, and **_artificial intelligence_**.